CBRE Group, Inc. Reports Financial Results for Q4 and Full Year 2022

 Represents line of business profitability/losses, as adjusted.

-Net debt (cash) is calculated as cash available for company use less total debt (excluding non-recourse debt).
+Net debt is calculated as cash and cash equivalents less total debt (excluding non-recourse debt).

 CBRE GROUP, INC.

 FOR THREE AND TWELVE MONTHS ENDED DECEMBER 31, 2022 AND 2021

 (in thousands, except share and per share data)